Ex-ICE agent accused of impersonating officer to free inmate

 He is scheduled for his first court appearance Thursday and does not yet have a defense attorney who has entered an appearance on his behalf.

-Pleviak is accused of falsely identifying himself to jail officials as ICE Supervisor Doug Thompson, who is an actual ICE agent in Wichita, in several phone calls seeking the release of inmate Juan Deigo Tapia-Alfaro, according to a probable cause affidavit.
+Pleviak is accused of falsely identifying himself to jail officials as ICE Supervisor Doug Thompson, who is an actual ICE agent in Wichita, in several phone calls seeking the release of inmate Juan Diego Tapia-Alfaro, according to a probable cause affidavit.
 He allegedly told prison officials the inmate was an informant in a huge case ICE had been working on for more than a year and the inmate needed to be released.

 Local jail officials contacted ICE officials in Wichita and discovered Thompson had not contacted the jail.
 Another local ICE agent identified Pleviak’s voice on the jail recordings, according to the affidavit.
 Pleviak was arrested Sept.
 3 at the Kingman County Law Enforcement Center when he showed up with a fraudulent federal document for the inmate’s release.